markNZed/TaskFlow/hub/README.md

 # Future
 * Hierarchy
-  * Many Task Hubs that can be coordinated by a Task Hub.
+  * Many Hubs that can be coordinated by a Hub.
     * Add task.hubs[hubId] (Processor should only see task.hub)
-  * Task Environments not supported by Processors registered with the Hub are passed up to a hub-of-hubs
+  * Environments not supported by Processors registered with the Hub are passed up to a hub-of-hubs
 * Security/Privacy
   * Filtering of Task content
 * Separation of concerns into a pipeline